 The Recovery Act funds used for this task order needed to be obligated by the end of FY 2010.
-Despite this requirement, the National Capital Region CSC accepted the funds on September 20, 2010, allowing the CSC only nine business days for the entire award process.
-As a result of these strict timeframes, the solicitation period was limited to four days.
-This hindered competition, resulting in the CSC receiving only one proposal.
+Despite this requirement, the National Capital Region CSC accepted the funds on September 20, 2010.
+This allowed the National Capital Region CSC only nine business days for the entire award process.
+As a result of these strict timeframes, the solicitation period was limited to four business days.
+The short timeframes hindered competition, as no proposals were received by the end of the solicitation period.
+The

+National Capital Region CSC extended the due date by one day, and subsequently received only one proposal.
 When accepting the funds, the National Capital Region CSC should have fully considered the minimum time interested contractors would need to prepare and submit proposals in response to the solicitation.